kaviles22/EEG_SignalsClassification/README.md

 ### Raw Data Filtered & Hilbert
 The Hilbert transform was applied to the filtered data.
 ## Data augmentation
 Data augmentation was applied in order to increase the amount of data.
-White Noise was applied to each file
+White Noise was applied to each file, with different amplitude (eg: 0.5, 1, 5, etc).
+In order for the classification not to be affected, the following procedure was followed:
+1. Data was divided into 70%, 15% and 15%, training, validation and testing data, respectively.
+2. Data augmentation was done only for the training data.
+Then, features were extracted from all the files
 ## Feature extraction
 Once all the files were sorted into their respective folders, features were extracted from all the data.
 Two main ways were proposed to extract them:
 1. [**Tsfresh**](https://tsfresh.readthedocs.io/en/latest/) <br />